clime/blog-tutorial-flat-unpacked/README.md

 there are no subdirectories that would themselves contain a spec file.

-**Unpacked** means the application source files are not packed into a tarball that would be referenced by 'Source0' directive in the spec file.
-Instead the sources are kept as developer made them and they will be packed into the tarball later during the build process.
-We need to get the sources packed at some point to be able to build an RPM from them.
+**Unpacked** means the application source files are not packed into a tarball that would be referenced by a Source directive in the spec file.
+Instead, the sources are kept as developer made them and they will be packed into the tarball named after 'Source0' later during the build process.
+We need to get the sources packed at some point to be able to build an installable RPM from them.